kedacore/keda-docs/content/docs/2.8/scalers/artemis.md

 - `brokerName` - Name of the broker as defined in Artemis.
 - `brokerAddress` - Address of the broker.
 - `queueLength` - Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 messages, set the queue length target to 10.
 If the actual number of messages in the queue is 30, the scaler scales to 3 pods. (default: 10)
+- `activationQueueLength` - Target value for activating the scaler.
+(Default: `0`, Optional, [More info about activation](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds))
 - `restApiTemplate` - Template to build REST API url to get queue size.
 (Default: `"http://<<managementEndpoint>>/console/jolokia/read/org.apache.activemq.artemis:broker=\"<<brokerName>>\",component=addresses,address=\"<<brokerAddress>>\",subcomponent=queues,routing-type=\"anycast\",queue=\"<<queueName>>\"/MessageCount"`, Optional)
 - `corsHeader` - Value to populate the Origin header field for CORS filtering.
 (Default: `"http://<<managmentEndpoint>>"`, Optional)